ALASdoo/alasdoo_com_v2/content/english/articles/how-to-build-a-culture-that-matches-your-brand.md

 ## What's the deal with company culture?

 Company culture is all about the way a company treats its employees and the overall atmosphere and values of the company.
 It includes how employees interact with each other, the explicit and implicit rules they follow, and how the company supports both their professional and personal growth.
-A strong company culture should reflect the core values of the organization and attract people who don’t necessarily have the same beliefs and backgrounds, but share common goals and ethical principles.
+A strong company culture should reflect the core values of the organization and attract people who don’t necessarily have the same beliefs and backgrounds but share common goals and ethical principles.

 ## How has our company culture evolved?